 Buy Power from a Solar Array, not the Grid

 A solar PPA is an innovative financial structure which eliminates the #1 barrier to a nonprofit going solar – access to upfront capital.
 No upfront capital investment is required in a solar PPA.
 Instead, we pair an interested nonprofit, municipality, or school with a private solar investor, who can take advantage of federal tax programs not available to the nonprofit.
 The investor (which may be a 3rd-party investor, or ReVision Energy itself) then offers to purchase and build a solar array at the nonprofit’s location, and then sells the solar power generated from that array to the nonprofit at electric rates defined in the offer letter.

 Exact pricing of the PPA offer will vary based on market, size of array, and other technical variables, but in general the solar PPA will present the municipality or nonprofit with a very competitive rate for electricity, and the lowest 40-year cost of electricity from any source.
-The solar array’s generation is tied into the nonprofit’s electric meters, meaning that the municipality’s nonprofit’s consumption from the electric grid is reduced proportionally by the generation of the solar array.
+The solar array’s generation is tied into the nonprofit’s electric meters, meaning that the municipality’s or nonprofit’s consumption from the electric grid is reduced proportionally by the generation of the solar array.

 All of ReVision’s solar PPA offers include a path to ownership after 7 years, allowing the nonprofit entity to ultimately own the solar generating assets and save a much greater amount of money in the long-term.
 Nonprofits may also opt to continue making payments on the solar array for 20 years and purchase in year 21.